ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       evaluate its performance.
-    - After implementing a function in Python using, for instance, higher-order functions like `map`, `reduce`, and `filter`, translate that to an equivalent implementation using, for instance, one or more lambda functions.
+    - After implementing a function in Python using, for instance, higher-order functions like `map`, `reduce`, and `filter`, translate that to an equivalent implementation using, for instance, lambda functions and/or traditional Python functions.
     - After using Python type annotations to precisely document the type of the input and output of a Python function, use a type checker to confirm that all of the mathematical functions in a program communicate in a type-safe